Wesleyan University: A Brief History

 The earliest Wesleyan students were all male, primarily Methodist, and almost exclusively white.
 From 1872 to 1912, Wesleyan was a pioneer in the field of coeducation, admitting a limited number of women to study and earn degrees alongside the male students.
 Coeducation succumbed to the pressure of male alumni, some of whom believed that it diminished Wesleyan’s standing in comparison with its academic peers.
 In 1911, some of Wesleyan’s alumnae helped to found the Connecticut College for Women in New London to help fill the void left when Wesleyan closed its doors to women.

 Ties to the Methodist church, which were particularly strong in the earliest years and from the 1870s to the 1890s, waned in the 20th century.
 Wesleyan became fully independent of the Methodist church in 1937.
 Under the leadership of Victor L. Butterfield, who served as president from 1943 to 1967, interdisciplinary study flourished.
 The Center for Advanced Studies (now the Center for the Humanities) brought to campus outstanding scholars and public figures who worked closely with both faculty and students.
 Graduate Liberal Studies, founded in 1953, is the oldest program of its kind and grants the master of arts in liberal studies (MALS) and the master of philosophy in liberal arts (MPhil) degrees.
-In this same period, the undergraduate interdisciplinary programs, the College of Letters, the College of Social Studies, and the now-defunct College of Quantitative Studies, were inaugurated.
+During this same period, the undergraduate interdisciplinary programs, the College of Letters, the College of Social Studies, and the now-defunct College of Quantitative Studies, were inaugurated.
 Wesleyan’s model program in world music, or ethnomusicology, also dates from this period.
 Doctoral programs in the sciences and ethnomusicology were instituted in the early 1960s.

-During the 1960s, Wesleyan began actively to recruit students of color.
+During the 1960s, Wesleyan began actively recruiting students of color.
 A number of Wesleyan faculty, students, and staff were active in the Civil Rights Movement, and the Reverend Martin Luther King Jr. visited campus several times.
 By 1968, women were again admitted as exchange or transfer students.
 In 1970, the first female students were admitted to Wesleyan’s freshman class since 1909.
 The return of coeducation heralded a dramatic expansion in the size of the student body, and gender parity was achieved within several years.

 Wesleyan’s programs and facilities expanded as well, and new interdisciplinary centers were developed.
 The Center for African American Studies, which grew out of the African American Institute (founded in 1969), was established in 1974.
 The Center for the Arts, home of the University’s visual and performance arts departments and performance series, was designed by prominent architects Kevin Roche and John Dinkeloo and opened in the fall of 1973.
 The Mansfield Freeman Center for East Asian Studies was established in 1987.
 The Center for the Americas, which combines American studies and Latin American studies, was inaugurated in 1998.
 The Center for Film Studies, with state-of-the-art projection and production facilities, opened in 2004.